ebriand/conf-cilium/setup-cluster/README.md

 ansible + terraform to bootstrap a 1 controller + 3 worker kubernetes cluster

+You should be able to use this once you're logged on GCP with `gcloud auth login` or directly on Google Cloud Shell.

 ## Pre-requisites

 - You must install `ansible`